 1. “macOS High Sierra download has failed.”

-As soon as you started downloading macOS 10.13 the download would end abruptly and you will get messages like the one above.
-You may be shown “Installation of macOS could not continue” message on your screen.
+As soon as you started downloading macOS 10.13, the download would end abruptly, and you will get messages like the one above.
+You may be shown an “Installation of macOS could not continue” message on your screen.

-Aside of poor internet connection, it’s possible that too many users are downloading the macOS at the same time.
+Aside from poor internet connection, it’s possible that too many users are downloading the macOS at the same time.
 Try rebooting the Mac App Store or repeat the download in a few minutes.

-Find App Store app in the list and quit it
+3. Find the App Store app in the list and quit it.

 Can you improve your internet connection?
 Hop on a better Wi-Fi network or connect via cable.
 Before you resume the installation, remove all partially downloaded files (that are named macOS 10.13 High Sierra) from your Mac.
 Try again.